 To put it bluntly, travel blogging is a pretty amazing job; and not only because you get to see the world more than the average person.
 It’s also because you meet and help people on a daily basis, and because it gives you unprecedented freedom.
 Literally, this is the kind of job you can do from anywhere in the world, be it from a lounge on the edge of an infinity pool overlooking the jungle in Bali or the comfort of your own home.

 Which takes me to the next point: you don’t have to lead a nomadic life to be a successful travel blogger.
 Many travel bloggers, I included, don’t travel around the clock.
-And that’s okay because if experience has anything to do with it, anyone gets tired of the road after a while.
+And that’s okay because if experience has anything to do with it, anyone gets tired of the road every once in a while.

 So my advice is to do what feels right for you.
 Regardless of your travel style, you will always find like-minded people to listen to what you have to say.